 Farmers can recognize the short forestry effect by combining ecological services and diversified production.
 Concerning climate change and price volatility of agricultural products, short forestry is more stable and resilient over time than monoculture (Vaastetal., 2016)5.

-Finally, climate change affects all economic sectors and ecosystems (Raj, 2017)6, Hortoforestry landuse has the real potential to contribute to food security, climate change mitigation, and adaptation (Mbowetal.2014)7.
+Finally, climate change affects all economic sectors and ecosystems (Raj, 2017)6, Hortoforestry land use has the real potential to contribute to food security, climate change mitigation, and adaptation (Mbowetal.2014)7.
 Hortoforestry should be a major option in climate-smart agriculture as it combines sustainable production with adaptation and mitigation of climate change.
-Hortoforestry systems are mainly for marginal or degraded land with LUC class V and onwards. short forestry options are being used to rehabilitate/restore degraded lands from intensive agriculture, soil erosion, deforestation, range land degradation, mining, and over-extraction at various scales, from the plot-, to the ecosystem, to the landscape level.
+Hortoforestry systems are mainly for marginal or degraded land with LUC class V and onwards.
+Short forestry options are being used to rehabilitate/restore degraded lands from intensive agriculture, soil erosion, deforestation, range land degradation, mining, and over-extraction at various scales, from the plot-, to the ecosystem, to the landscape level.
 Intensive labor requirements, hurdles in mechanization, the introduction of invasive species, as an alternate host (to pests and diseases), and yield reduction are the constraints that made hortoforestry not possible to follow in arable land.
 Wastelands are economically unproductive and ecologically unsuitable.
 One-sixth of India is a wasteland suitable for short forestry adoption (Samrat sharma, 2019)35.
 This study aims to review the potential of a horticultural forestry production system for productivity enhancement and climate change mitigation.
 The area under hortoforestry, a hortoforestry model followed, a hortoforestry system for climate change, and the role of hortoforestry as reported in the Kyoto Protocol and IPCC/COP reports are discussed in this article to get insight into the role of Hortoforestry in climate change and to obtain the objectives of this review.

 The area under short forestry in India